yopaseopor/osmbabymap/README.md

 2. [Go back to our map](https://yopaseopor.github.io/osmbabymap)
 3. Get as close as possible
 4. Left-click/tap the area you want to add this information to
-5. Choose what you want to contribute to (menu complete cone:), it will take you to [Mapcomplete](https://mapcomplete.osm.be/theme.html?z=7.2&lat=41.67678&lon=1.936948&userlayout=https%3A%2F%2Fraw.githubusercontent.com%2Fyopaseopor%2Fmcquests%2Fmain%2Fplayground_types.json&language=en&layer-range=false)
+5. Choose what you want to contribute to ("Completar con" menu:), it will take you to [Mapcomplete](https://mapcomplete.osm.be/theme.html?z=7.2&lat=41.67678&lon=1.936948&userlayout=https%3A%2F%2Fraw.githubusercontent.com%2Fyopaseopor%2Fmcquests%2Fmain%2Fplayground_types.json&language=en&layer-range=false)
 6. [Entra](https://mapcomplete.osm.be/theme.html?z=10.9&lat=41.41065&lon=2.180159&userlayout=https%3A%2F%2Fraw.githubusercontent.com%2Fyopaseopor%2Fmcquests%2Fmain%2Fplayground_types.json&language=en&layer-range=false#menu:settings) . ,  . ,
 7. answer the questions... and that's it.